CatalinoAgapito/PA2/README.md

 np.save("X_normalized.npy", X_normalized)
 ````
 In order to create a reproducible random array and normalize it, the program first sets a random seed to ensure the same numbers are generated every time.
-A 5x5 array of random
+A 5×5 array of random integers between 10 and 100 is then created using NumPy's randint function.
+The normalization is performed by subtracting the mean of all elements and dividing by the standard deviation, resulting in a normalized array with mean 0 and standard deviation 1.
+The program displays the original array, normalized array, and verifies the mean and standard deviation.

 # Problem 2: CUBES DIVISIBLE BY 4 PROBLEM
+In this problem, you are asked to create a 10×10 array of cubes of the first 100 positive integers, then select only those cubes divisible by 4.
+This demonstrates array creation, reshaping, and Boolean filtering.

 ````
 C = np.arange(1, 101) ** 3